jrp2014/smuggler2/README.md

 library is not widely used, at least in publicly available code, so the use here can, no doubt, be optimised.

-The library is needed because the annotated AST that GHC generates does not have enough information to reconstitute the original source.
+The library is needed because the annotated AST that GHC alone generates does not have enough information to reconstitute the original source.
 Some parts of the renamed syntax tree (for example, imports) are not found in the typechecked one.
 `ghc-exactprint` provides parsers that preserve this information, which is